PennLINC/qsiprep/docs/installation.rst

 Installation
 ------------

-There are four ways to use qsiprep: on the free cloud service OpenNeuro.org, in a `Docker Container`_, in a `Singularity Container`_, or in a `Manually Prepared Environment (Python 3.5+)`_.
+There are three ways to use qsiprep: in a `Docker Container`_, in a `Singularity Container`_, or in a `Manually Prepared Environment (Python 3.5+)`_.
-Using OpenNeuro or a local container method is highly recommended.
+Using a local container method is highly recommended.
 Once you are ready to run qsiprep, see Usage_ for details.

 Docker Container
 ================

+NOTE: This does not work yet -- no package on PyPI

 In order to run qsiprep in a Docker container, Docker must be `installed
 <https://docs.docker.com/engine/installation/>`_.